timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 07-BOARDS, COUNCILS, AND COMMITTEES/CHAPTER 07-BOARDS, COUNCILS, AND COMMITTEES.md

     * (C) The Under Secretary of Defense for Acquisition and Sustainment.

-    * (D) the Under Secretary of Defense for Research and Engineering.
+    * (D) The Under Secretary of Defense for Research and Engineering.

     * (E) The Under Secretary of Defense (Comptroller).